plut/ConstructiveGeometry.jl/README.md

  - meshing of most 2d and 3d operations;
  - output as an OpenSCAD file.

-This means that it should already be possible to use this module to define basic 3d models:
+It is possible to use this module to define basic 3d models:
 ```julia
 s1 = sphere(20)
 s2 = cube(20)